hashierholmes/User-Auth-System-With-JSON/README.md

 Automatically activates skills (E, R, and F).

 ## NOTE:
-It automatically stop activates the Auto Click, Auto Skills when the mobs are cleared.
+It automatically stop activates the Auto Click, Auto E, R and F when the mobs are cleared.